rayangdn/thymio-epfl/report.md

 In this notebook, we first perform a speed conversion test, which allows us to determine the value of SPEED_TO_MM_S = 2.9466 (??
 CHANGE)

 ##### Camera Noise Covariance Test
-To represent the measurement error on x, y and theta.
+To represent the measurement error on $$(x,y,\theta)$$.
 For this task, we collect a sample of 500 camera photographs of a given map configuration, obstacle selection and robot position.
-Using our Vision module to obtain the Thymio position and orientation from such a frame, we then compute the Camera Measurement Covariance on x, y and theta.
+Using our Vision module to obtain the Thymio position and orientation from such a frame, we then compute the Camera Measurement Covariance on $$(x,y,\theta)$$.

 ##### Odometry Noise Covariance Test
 The odometry measurement noise on the linear velocity $$v$$  is established by performing 5 trials at 6 selected target values of the speed.
 The targed_speeds are communicated to the Thymio as a control input set_motor_speed(target_v, target_v), having the left and right velocity equal to the target velocity.
 Finally, we collect the Thymio's odometry values with: left, right = get_motor_speed().
 We therefore obtain the error distribution at different target speeds.